yang0011102/a-face-identification-toolbox/README.md

 <br>
 ## You can
 1: Detect faces in a image.<br>
-2: Detect age and gender in a image with simgle face.<br>
+2: Detect age and gender in a image with simgle face.(Due to some reasons, the result of age/gender mode is quiet bad.
+So try not to use this mode till I get new verison.)<br>
 <br>
 ## Requirements
 Python3.6<br>